 Remove the cookie tray from the oven and cool down on the tray for 20 minutes before transferring on the rack to cool down to room temperature.
 Don't touch the cookies during the first 20 minutes, they are soft and need time to firm up.

 In a small mixing bowl, combine the sugar-free powdered sweetener, coconut oil, and lemon juice.
 Play with the texture, adding more sweetener, 1 teaspoon at a time for a thicker glazing or more lemon juice for a thinner glazing.

 Drizzle the glazing onto the cold cookies.
 Don't decorate warm or lukewarm cookies or the glazing will melt and be absorbed by the cookie dough.

-For a lovely white glazing, place the cookies 2 minutes in the freezer just after adding the glazing.
-This step set the glazing fast and makes beautiful cookie decoration.
+For a lovely, white glazing, place the cookies 2 minutes in the freezer just after adding the glazing.
+This step sets the glazing fast and makes beautiful cookie decorations.

 Sprinkle lemon zest on top if desired.

 Nutrition info: This recipe makes 8 cookies.
-Nutrition panel is without the glazing.
-Glazing add barely 0.2 g net carbs per cookie.
-Net carbs: total carbs take away fiber : 4.2 grams per cookies.
+Nutrition panel is without glazing.
+Glazing add just 0.2 g net carbs per cookie.